RevAI-Workgroup/CrewAI-POC/docs/delivery/PBI-001/prd.md

 ## User Stories
 - As a frontend developer, I need JWT authentication and user management
-- As a frontend developer, I need CRUD operations for graphs and workspaces
+- As a frontend developer, I need CRUD operations for graphs and thread
 - As a frontend developer, I need graph validation that ensures CrewAI compatibility
 - As a frontend developer, I need async CrewAI execution with queueing
 - As a frontend developer, I need real-time streaming of execution updates